 Closed-end funds could help you achieve your investment goals, but it’s important to keep the risks in focus.
 As with any other investment, it’s important to know what you owe and how that fits with your risk profile and investing goals.

-- Exchange-traded funds or ETFs can offer an alternative to closed-end funds for investors who want trading flexibility.
+- Exchange-traded funds can offer an alternative to closed-end funds for investors who want trading flexibility.
 ETFs trade on an exchange like a stock.
 They can offer greater tax efficiency than traditional mutual funds, since they tend to have lower turnover rates.
 Remember to check the same metrics for an ETF as you would a closed-end fund, including expense ratio, past performance and dividend yield.

 Photo credit: ©iStock.com/ZoneCreative, ©iStock.com/Tom Merton, ©iStock.com/Nikada